Perfectly Imperfect

 Most, he would ruthlessly question, “What have you done to deserve this?
 What will you do with it?
 Why should I give it to you?” – and then gesture to the right, UNDESERVING.
 A few would be sent to the left and showered with more grace and blessings than they could stuff in their pockets!
 I quickly got out of line and ran home to get a suitcase, certain I was going to the left and prepared to capture all the blessings Jesus would bestow on me.
 I was pumped!

 Even claiming to be Christian, we live our lives in the realm of the worthy vs. the unworthy.
 It defines who we are, who our neighbors are, who the poor and destitute are, and we act accordingly.
-When we can muster just a smathering (yes, I made that word up.
-I like it!) of concern for others we raise our voice to the heavens in outrage, “Lord, I don’t know how you can just sit there and watch your people, especially children, suffer.”
+When we can muster just a smattering (yes, I made that word up., I like it!) of concern for others, we raise our voice to the heavens in outrage, “Lord, I don’t know how you can just sit there and watch your people, especially children, suffer.”

 You feed them.
 You do it!